 The Baca Legacy: A Southwestern Ranch Horse

-Tom and I own eight horses at present five of these horses are Spanish Mustangs from Baca Chica Farms and the Baca Family of New Mexico or the Baca bloodline.
+Tom and I own eight horses at present four of these horses are Colonial Spanish Mustangs from Baca Chica Farms and the Baca Family of New Mexico or the Baca bloodline.
 Pictured above are Motita (white mare) and El Rosio (brown stallion).

 Doreteo “Joty” Baca and his family have been one of the longest and most influential preservationists of the original Spanish Mustang that arrived with the earliest Spanish explorers up from Mexico along the Rio Grande River.
 After returning from the Korean War and witnessing the slaughter of whole herds of Mustangs—America’s first horse—Joty began to assemble his first herd.
 He was very particular about choosing horses from the mountains near Tijeres, New Mexico, from neighboring ranchers, and from Native American tribes in the region.
 He chose closed herds to ensure that the bloodline of the original Spanish horses was preserved.
 In 2005 the State of New Mexico publicly recognized Doroteo and his wife, Virginia, for their persistence and dedication, and great sacrifice for the preservation and recognition of the Colonial Spanish Horse.